Whatsapp Icon

 • Nutritional Advice: Consulting a nutritionist for anti-inflammatory diet recommendations can be beneficial.
 Foods such as leafy greens, nuts, and whole grains may help manage swelling.

-It's important for patients and their families to remember that they're not alone in this.
+Patients and their families need to remember that they're not alone in this.
 Reaching out for help and accessing available resources can provide the necessary support to navigate the complex emotions and challenges presented by swelling in cancer.

 Questions to Ask Your Doctor About Swelling and Cancer